IAPViewer Documentation

 - Reset to default — clears the custom name and icon.

-Stacked-card list of every channel the cluster's APs are using, grouped by 2.4 GHz and 5 GHz.
+Stacked-card list of every channel the cluster's APs are using, grouped by band.
+Reached from the sidebar (iPad) → Tools, or iPhone Settings → Tools.
 Each card shows channel number, an overlap warning ("Overlaps ch 1 & 6") on non-standard 2.4 GHz channels, Good / OK / Poor pill, a Quality bar, a stacked WiFi/Interference utilisation bar, a Noise Floor bar, and a horizontally scrollable row of AP pills.
 A warning triangle appears on AP pills that are reporting non-WiFi interference.

 Tap any card to open Channel Detail.

-- Tap Place APs, then tap the map to drop a pin for each of your APs.
-When several APs are unplaced, a sheet asks which AP each pin represents.
+- Tap the map to drop a pin; when several APs are unplaced, a sheet asks which AP the pin represents.

 What controls accuracy